-Here's a way to make a gift to the Foundation, and still receive an income for yourself or others.
-With a charitable gift annuity, a donor irrevocably transfers a specific sum of cash, appreciated securities or other property to the Foundation in return for its promise to pay the donor, another, or both, fixed and guaranteed annual payments for life.
+Here's a way to make a gift to The Pittsburgh Foundation, and still receive an income for yourself or others.
+With a charitable gift annuity, a donor irrevocably transfers a specific sum of cash, appreciated securities or other property to The Pittsburgh Foundation in return for its promise to pay the donor, another, or both, fixed and guaranteed annual payments for life.
 The remainder of the annuity is used to support the donor's fund.